eholzbe/1D-transport-visualization/README.md

 - improved colouring
 - optimized appearance for MAC and WINDOWS

-The project aims finally to perform the inverse task: automatic estimation of parameters for observed profiles and breakthtrough curves.The user is supposed to enter these measured data, choose the parameters to be estimated (maximum 3 because of uniqueness concerns).
-Then the program computes best fit parameter values.
+The project aims finally to perform the inverse task: automatic estimation of parameters for observed profiles and breakthrough curves.The user is supposed to enter these measured data, choose the parameters to be estimated (maximum 3 because of uniqueness concerns).
+The program then will compute best fit parameter values.